The 2021 Senior Show will run April 30–May 29. Please note that these dates are subject to change due to campus Covid-19 guidelines.

 - Keep classmates aware of deadlines regarding meetings, poster, & group projects.

-Mandatory tech meetings will be held via Google Hangouts to a) communicate with museum and tech staff about exhibition logistics and b) discuss individual installation issues.
+Mandatory tech meetings will be held via Zoom to a) communicate with museum and technical staff about exhibition logistics and b) discuss individual installation issues.

 Artists with last names starting with A–M will attend Tech Meeting 1.
 Artists with last names starting with N–Z will attend Tech Meeting 2.
-The first half of the meetings will be full group and artists may sign off once their work has been discussed.
+Artists may sign off once their work has been discussed.

 Before the meeting, each artist must complete the Tech Form.
-Name the document LAST NAME_FIRST NAME (eg: “BRANDON_MIRANDA.pdf” and email it to Patty Cohn (email@example.com).
+Name the document LAST NAME_FIRST NAME (eg: “WEEKS_MICHON.pdf” and email it to Patty Cohn (firstname.lastname@example.org).

-Students will design and distribute promotional material for the exhibition.
+Exhibiting artists will collectively design and distribute promotional material for their exhibition.
 The museum will pay for color poster printing.
 (See the archive of posters from previous years)

-- By August 1, a rough draft must be shared with museum staff.
+- By Friday, April 9, a rough draft of the poster concept must be shared with Jane Becker Nelson and 343 instructors.

 - The poster should include the following information: